 The representatives at the event, which was organized by the Stuyvesant Town-Peter Cooper Village Tenants Association, were Rachel Honig (D), Jeffrey Mailman (D), Keith Powers (D), Bessie R. Schachter (D), Marti Speranza (D), Maria Castro (D), Barry Shapiro (D) and Vanessa Aronson.
 Republican Rebecca Harary, who’s an Orthodox Jew, couldn’t travel on the Sabbath but had a representative there.

 Posted in Politics

-- Tagged Barry Shapiro, Bessie Schachter, City Council District 4, Jeffrey Mailman, Keith Powers, Maria Castro, Marti Speranza, Rachel Honig, Rebecca Harary, Stuyvesant oval, stuyvesant town, vanessa aronson
+- Tagged Barry Shapiro, Bessie Schachter, City Council District 4, Jeff Mailman, Keith Powers, Maria Castro, Marti Speranza, Rachel Honig, Rebecca Harary, Stuyvesant Oval, Stuyvesant Town, vanessa aronson

 The Democratic primary for the City Council and mayoral races is on September 12.
 There is only one Republican candidate in the District 2 Council race and District 4 race, so there is no Republican primary for either.
 However, Town & Village reached out to all candidates in the two races, including the Republicans when asking these questions, which helped in this newspaper’s endorsement process.
 Read on for the answers from all candidates who responded by T&V’s 36-hour deadline on issues of transit woes, small businesses and the recent statue controversy.
 There was a 50 word limit per question although Town & Village let a few extra words slip in here and there in the interest of not gutting anyone’s answers.
 Those who didn’t respond were Erin Hussein, Jasmin Sanchez and Jimmy McMillan of District 2 and Maria Castro and Alec Hartman of District 4.
 Profiles of each candidate can be found on this website.